-Brad Clough writes about the history of doctrines and practices of Buddhism in South Asia, with special focuses in early Indian Buddhism and the ongoing Theravada Buddhist tradition in Sri Lanka.
-He has written extensively on subjects such as Buddhist soteriologies (means of spiritual liberation) and Buddhist meditation.
-He has also published on the religious life of Gandhi.
+Brad Clough has taught about religion for close to 30 years, and writes about the history of doctrines and practices of Buddhism in South Asia, with special focuses in early Indian Buddhism and the ongoing Theravada Buddhist tradition in Sri Lanka.
+He has written extensively on a variety of subjects in this history, including on Buddhist soteriologies (means of spiritual liberation), meditation systems, and monastic practice.
+He has also published on the religious life of Gandhi and interactions between Buddhism and Hinduism, and has contributed to many volumes devoted to understanding the religions of the world in comparative context.
 Dr. Clough has contributed to journals such as The Journal of Asian Studies, History of Religions, Journal of the International Association of Buddhist Studies, and Journal of Vaishnava Studies.
-His current research focuses on typologies of holy persons in Theravada Buddhism.

 *co-editor of this volume with Dr. David Blanks